 The tasting room/vineyard main building has been designed in a Tuscan style, complete with a bell tower (which is only rung at the beginning and the end of harvest).
 It feels more high-end than most other tasting rooms I visited in Washington.
 Col Solare has outdoor and indoor areas for tastings and some stunning views over their vineyards.

 These are higher-end wines, and were the most expensive tasting I did during this visit.
 Col Solare is best known for its Cabernet, and they make some very impressive red wines.

 Col Solare also has a tasting Bottega at Chateau Ste Michelle in Woodinville.

 Fidelitas was one of my favorite tasting experiences in Washington.
-The tasting room itself is large and modern, with high ceilings and lots of glass, plus a very impressive wall of wine that I wanted to take home.
+The tasting room is large and modern, with high ceilings and lots of glass, plus a very impressive wall of wine I wanted to take home.

 But best of all was the wonderful outdoor area complete with Adirondack chairs and some amazing views.
 I highly recommend timing your visit to Fidelitas for sunset.
 A Red Mountain sunset is something quite special and not to be missed.

 Fidelitas is a small family-owned winery specializing in Bordeaux-style blends since 2000.
 They also make a malbec and, in the whites, a Semillon and sauvignon blanc.
 All of their fruit comes from Red Mountain.